Redferne/LoRaWAN_32u4_II/README.md

 The board used in the example is http://www.diymalls.com/index.php?route=product/product&path=74&product_id=88 But there several more to choose from, such as the Moteino Mega https://lowpowerlab.com/shop/product/119 or RocketScream Mini Ultra Pro http://www.rocketscream.com/blog/product/mini-ultra-pro-with-radio/ which both offers more program memory if needed.
 All three have been tested and works great.

 There is a free Wire(I2C) interface and Hardware serial for example GPS.
-6 free analog inputs 5+ free IO/PWM etc. The Hardware SPI interface used by RFM95 can be shared if needed.
+6 free analog inputs 5+ free IO/PWM etc. The Hardware SPI interface used by RFM95 can be shared.

 NB!
 The code in this repo is geared toward use in EU, but the LMIC library supports US channels as well.